rhysstever/NumberSystemsSeminar/README.md

 # NumberSystemsSeminar
-Here are the notes to a seminar that I will be giving on Binary, Octal, and Hexadecimal Number Systems.
+I will be giving a seminar on Binary, Octal, and Hexadecimal Number Systems.
 I will show how each convert to one another (along with Decimal), as well as basic operations.
+Here are the notes:

 ## Bases
 * **Decimal**: Base 10 (0, 1, 2, 3, 4, 5, 6, 7, 8, and 9)